mrkhorasani/AZ-900/README.md

 Cloud Types:
 1. Public Cloud
-2. Private
+2. Private<br>
-   is common among companies that have to avoid data disclosure to the public. military services and companies that have to comply with HIPPA.<br>
+   is common among companies that have to avoid data disclosure to the public. military services and companies that have to comply with HIPPA.
 > [!Note]
 > **HIPAA:** Stands for "Health Insurance Portability and Accountability Act" which defines standards to prevent patient data from being disclosed to the public.